1% Tax! How does that work?

 - The DDF favour a merit system of economic wealth distribution.
 That is, we believe that wealth should flow to those who earn it.

-- The DDF vehemently appose any suggestion of equally distributing wealth by social engineering or any other means.
+- The DDF vehemently oppose any suggestion of equal distribution wealth by social engineering or any other means.

-- The DDF are equally apposed to monopolization of wealth, that is, guaranteeing unfettered access to wealth for the few and denying access to wealth for the many, by any means whatsoever.
+- The DDF are equally opposed to monopolization of wealth, that is, guaranteeing unfettered access to wealth for the few and denying access to wealth for the many, by any means whatsoever.

-- The DDF strategy for achieving a more equitable degree of wealth distribution is through the economic empowerment of the needy through education, training, skills development and job creation and the overall development of the economy through the application of TEAL and other DDF policies.
+- The DDF strategy for achieving a more equitable degree of wealth distribution is through the economic empowerment of the needy (and everyone else) through education, training, skills development and job creation and the overall development of the economy through the application of TEAL, BIG/UBI, Advancement Grants, a Sovereign Wealth Fund and other DDF policies.